niu541412/homebrew_old_macos/README.md

     */
   ```

-  And use llvm 16 to compile `brew install openjdk@17 --cc=llvm_clang`.
+  For openjdk@17 use llvm 16 to compile `brew install openjdk@17 --cc=llvm_clang`.
 It seems it's to due to llvm (>=17) use the dynamic library cache of macOS which is not compatible with the old version.
 See 2nd Kernel issue of [Release Note](https://developer.apple.com/documentation/macos-release-notes/macos-big-sur-11_0_1-release-notes#Kernel).
+  For openjdk@21, remove `depends_on macos: :catalina` from the rb file.

 ### [ghc](https://formulae.brew.sh/formula/ghc)